DRDO WhAP: Powerpack

 The engine would be replaced by an indigenous option.
-As reported in December 2021, Ashok Leyland has partnered with Combat Vehicles Research and Development Establishment (CVRDE) under the DRDO to design, develop and produce a 600-hp indigenous engine for the DRDO WhAP.
-As per the reports the prototype engine has been manufactured and will undergo rigorous testing in the lab and will be qualified for application in armoured fighting vehicles (AFV).
+As reported in December 2021, Ashok Leyland has partnered with Combat Vehicles Research and Development Establishment to design, develop and produce a 600-hp indigenous engine for the DRDO WhAP.
+As per the reports the prototype engine has been manufactured and will undergo rigorous testing in the lab and will be qualified for application in armoured fighting vehicles.
 Series production is scheduled to begin after operational start-up.
 The testing was inaugurated in the Engine Development Centre, Ashok Leyland, Vellivoyalchavadi, near Chennai.

 Protection

 The hull, based on the composites and steel armour, is constructed from high strength steel with bolted-on ceramic armour.
 The hull design involves evolved follows a double ‘V’ type bottom configuration consisting of an inner panel and bottom panel.
 The monocoque of the vehicle includes a welded armour steel hull with applique and inner composite spall liner.
 This design offers all round protection against 7.62 mm armour piercing rounds as well as land mines.
 To further reduce the impact of mine explosion, the bottom panel is designed to deflect the shockwave and get further deformed, minimising the blast energy transferred to the vehicle.
 Blast resistant seats and energy absorbing mats at troop floor interface are also provided to enhance crew safety.

 The vehicle provides an overall protection ranging from level I to level III and blast protection up to level III in the bottom under STANAG 4569.

 It can also be quickly equipped with an add-on armour for higher threat detterance.
 The vehicle also has a NBC protection system.